NicolaLampis/Nicola_online_CV/README.md

 > - The user can choose the preferred way of contacting the candidate via email, phone, contact form and links to Social Media at the bottom of the page and in the Footer.
 > - The fixed navbar helps to easily jump from one section to another.

+ I wanted them to know what I do and who I am, be able to quickly access my resume and work that I've done, providing a short summary of main technologies and tools that I use.  ****
+ A link to my LinkedIn profile, my GitHub, and a downloadable PDF version of my CV were also provided for their ease of access.

+#### Colours

+Main color and empty space is white, with black text and accents in orange for titols.  **** Background images are mainly blue (#314c74) with violet transitions.
+Blue provide a calm mood and a professional impression.
+Orange is more vibrant and enlighten sections and important content.

+#### Typography

+Anton is a free font by GoogleFonts.
+I used as main titol of the landing page and the titols of the sections.  **** Is a robust and squared font.  ****
+Barlow is again by GoogleFonts, I chose it because is slightly stretched in height, just like the Anton font, and is also very formal and minimal.

 ## Features

+The site use a navbar feature in Bootstrap together with cards.  **** The navbar is fixed on top and give easy access to all the site.  **** Card provide clarity and order through all the contents.  **** In the future, I would like to add further projects that are now shown as in progress.

 ## Technologies Used

+HTML  ****
+CSS  ****
+Bootstrap (version 4.5.2)

 ## References for learning

 ## Testing